Jacques Le Roy Ladurie: Early years

 In 1925 Le Roy Ladurie settled in an 18th-century château surrounded by a farm of 140 ha owned by his maternal family at Les Moutiers-en-Cinglais.
 The property was located on the edge of the Caen plain and the Norman bocage, and was mostly used for wheat and cattle.

 It was worked by hired hands, and he had free time, particularly in winter.

 Soon after, he married the daughter of Viscount Dauger.
 Léontine Dauger was from a Catholic and royalist background.

 They had four children, including the future historian Emmanuel Le Roy Ladurie, who was born on 19 July 1929.
 His brother, Gabriel Le Roy Ladurie, became a senior officer of the Banque Worms.

-Agrarian leader

-Le Roy Ladurie soon became known as an authority on "modern" agriculture.

-He was noticed by Henri Chéron, a former Minister of Agriculture, and at the age of 23 was made secretary of the Calvados agricultural syndicate.

-He was active and innovative, and changed the organization into a union of syndicates along a model proven in Lyon.

-He combined the services of a syndicate, a cooperative and the credit union in a "Maison de Paysan" (Peasant House).

-By 1931 the Calvados Union had 8,600 members in 211 municipal unions.